Alicia24s/DigitalArtefact/DA_Code/NotesFromLectures.md

 - Options Pathways should extend testLogic class so that you can use that same scanner in the parameters :)

 - Note - When you're done write out all your classes with all the methods they have and see if you can create one method that can be called --> See picture taken from this lecture in your camera roll

+## report

+- Reference to make it clear where its from --> not that serious just make it obvious using numbers -

+## Criteria

+- Descrive and discuss operation of code 30
+- Critical analysis of code featrure 30
+- Express ideas effectively and communicate information appropriately using range if media 20
+- Find evaluate and synthesise and use information accurately 20